erikdubois/ArchBudgieI3/README.md

 ##Change the theme

 Sometimes you can change the present theme to its dark equivalent.
-This is the case in Gnome.
+This is the case in Gnome/Budgie.
 In the gnome-tweak-tool you can change this.

 ##Install Arc Theme